Postgres

 1Index(f"idx_{name}_fts", "fts", postgresql_using="gin"),

-This indexing strategy allows for efficient full-text search and trigram similarity matching.
+This indexing strategy allows for efficient full-text search.

 JSON Support

-R2R leverages PostgreSQL’s JSONB type for flexible metadata storage:
+R2R leverages Postgres’s JSONB type for flexible metadata storage:

 1Column(